DayneSorvisto/mlops-lifecycle-toolkit/README.md

 # Project Overview

-An accelerator with practical examples of using these components to achieve an end-to-end workflow from data cleaning, EDA and visualization to model, feature stores, model training, serving deployment and monitoring.
+An accelerator for adapting MLOPs to bespoke data science projects with practical examples of using these components to achieve an end-to-end workflow from data cleaning, EDA and visualization to model, feature stores, model training, serving deployment and monitoring.

 ## Features